-There are two species of beaver in North America; the North American beaver and the mountain beaver.
+There are two species of beaver in North America; the North American and the mountain.
 Somebody asked me if they were both species of mammals.

 Beavers are mammals and have several mammalian traits.
-Beavers are vertebrates; they have mammary glands that they use to feed their live young, have a four-chambered heart, have fur, and have sweat glands to cool down.
+Beavers are vertebrates; they use mammary glands to feed their live young, have a four-chambered heart, have fun, and have sweat glands to cool down.

 Please read on if you want to learn more about the characteristics that beavers share with other mammals.